microsoft/winget-create/doc/update.md

 #### Override Scope

 In case there are multiple installers with the same architecture, it may mean the same installer is available for multiple scopes.
-In this case, you can explicitly provide the installer scope in the update command using the following following argument format:
+In this case, you can explicitly provide the installer scope in the update command using the following argument format:

 `'<InstallerUrl>|<InstallerScope>'`